- Homosexuality

 Homosexual activity in Argentina is legal.

-Right to change legal gender in Argentina is legal, surgery not required.
+Right to change legal gender in Argentina is legal, no restrictions.

 Several people had had their legal gender changed before the Gender Identity Law through court decisions, including popular actress, TV host and trans woman Flor de la V.